tpajay/SpringBootDockerMongoDB/README.md

 		192.168.0.249:32776/patient  (GET all)

+<b>If any issues throughout these steps you can always try a fresh start by removing ALL the Docker containers from the VM, and go over the steps again:</b>

+	sudo docker stop $(docker ps -a -q) sudo docker rm $(docker ps -a -q)

 <br/><br/>

 <b>Testing Patient Appointment and Medication Microservices [all seperate Docker containers].
 First these microservices need to be build and deployed as Docker containers just like above.</b>